-7.2 The liquidity requirement of HKCC is managed together with those of HKSCC and SEOCH by HKEx at the HKEx Group level but in segregated and dedicated accounts.
-HKEx compares the availability of respective funds against the liquidity requirement of the HKEx Group including HKCC on a daily basis when making investment decisions.
-Adjustments to the maturities of the funds invested will be made where necessary.
+- 7.2 HKCC's liquidity requirement is managed together with those of HKSCC and SEOCH by HKEX at the HKEX Group level.
+HKEX compares the availability of respective funds against the liquidity requirement of HKCC, HKSCC and SEOCH on a daily basis when making investment decisions.
+Adjustments to the maturities of the funds invested will be made where necessary. - 7.3 HKCC invest Margin fund, RF and HKCC corporate fund only in assets with low credit, market and liquidity risks in accordance with the Investment Policy.
+The Investment Policy also sets out minimum liquidity requirements on investments and a concentration

-- 7.3 HKEx invests Margin funds, RF, guarantee fund and corporate funds only in assets with low credit, market and liquidity risks in accordance with the Investment Policy.
-The Investment Policy also sets out minimum liquidity requirements on investments and a concentration limit for each Settlement Bank/custodian bank to ensure that HKCC has sufficient liquid resources to meet projected and stressed funding requirements. - 7.4 To mitigate issues relating to counterparty concentration, a cap is set on the total amount of the Margin funds, RF, guarantee fund and corporate funds of HKEx Group, including HKCC, that can be deposited with any one of its counterparties including the systemically important HKD note-issuing banks. - 7.5 In addition to using the Margin, RF and HKCC corporate fund on hand, HKEx may draw on its own corporate funds (including the RM Capital) and liquidity facilities to address the liquidity needs of HKCC.
-HKEx does not have access to central bank services; however, HKEx has arranged a total of HK\$10 billion unsecured committed credit facilities with options to draw down on the same day in different currencies, including USD and RMB from selected liquidity providers.
-In an HKCC Participant default situation, these facilities, together with the defaulting HKCC Participant's Margin, the RF, HKCC and HKEx corporate funds would be available to meet the liquidity needs over the next two business days following the occurrence of the default.
-Uncommitted repo facilities of HK\$6 billion are also available in case of need, but do not count as liquidity pursuant to the PFMI. - 7.6 HKEx has established procedures in applying different types of liquid resources at the HKEx Group's disposal to complete its payment obligations.
-The cash on hand will first be utilised and if additional resources are needed HKEx may opt for early-termination of fixed-termed bank deposits, sales or repo of investment holdings and/or committed bank facility drawdowns based on the prevailing market conditions.
-Unannounced drawdown tests on liquidity providers are conducted on an annual basis to ensure that the committed bank facilities are readily available when needed.
+- limit for each counterparty to ensure that HKCC has sufficient liquid resources to meet projected and stressed funding requirements. - 7.4 To mitigate issues relating to counterparty concentration, a cap is set on the total amount of the Margin funds, RF, guarantee fund and corporate funds of HKEX Group, including HKCC, that can be deposited with any one of its counterparties including the systemically important HKD note-issuing banks. - 7.5 In addition to using the Margin, RF and HKCC corporate funds on hand, HKEX may draw on its own corporate funds (including the RM Capital) and liquidity facilities to address the liquidity needs of HKCC.
+HKEX does not have access to central bank services; however, HKEX has arranged a total of HK\$10 billion unsecured committed credit facilities with options to draw down on the same day in three different currencies, namely HKD, USD and RMB from selected liquidity providers.
+In an HKCC Participant default situation, these facilities, together with the defaulting HKCC Participant's Margin, the RF, HKCC and HKEX corporate funds would be available to meet the liquidity needs over multiple days following the occurrence of the default.
+Uncommitted repo facilities of HK\$7 billion are also available in case of need, but do not count as liquidity pursuant to the PFMI.
+In addition, HKEX and HKCC have put in place a total of RMB 4.5 billion committed foreign exchange facilities with options to convert HKD and/or USD into RMB, or vice versa, with same day value. - 7.6 HKEX has established procedures in applying different types of liquid resources at the HKEX Group's disposal to complete its payment obligations.
+The cash on hand will first be utilised and if additional resources are needed HKEX may opt for early-termination of fixed-termed bank deposits, sales or repo of investment holdings and/or committed bank facility drawdowns based on the prevailing market conditions.
+Unannounced drawdown tests on liquidity providers are conducted on an annual basis to ensure that the committed credit facilities are readily available when needed.